Mshivam2409/rustduino/docs/docs/rust/why-rust.md

 title: Why Rust?
 ---

 * **High performance**: Rust is blazingly fast and memory-efficient, with no runtime or garbage collector.
-Embedded devices are low resource devices, they cannot handle heavy runtimes and garbage collectors.
+Embedded devices are low resource devices, they cannot handle heavy runtimes and lots of collected garbage data.
 Rust helps us write fast and efficient programs making it a good choice for embedded programming.

 * **Safety**: Embedded devices are mission-critical and must perform correctly and must not perform incorrectly.
 Well you don't want your toaster to behave like a vacuum cleaner.
 Rust’s rich type-system and ownership model guarantees memory-safety and thread-safety, both of which are essential for a program to function correctly.